BitBagCommerce/SyliusElasticsearchPlugin/README.md

 What is more, the plugin has a nice Sylius-oriented architecture that allows mapping resources to the Elastic document easier.
 It is flexible as well, so that you can customize the existing features for your specific business needs.

+## Demo

+We created a demo app with some useful use-cases of the plugin!
+Visit [demo.bitbag.shop](https://demo.bitbag.shop/en_US/products-list/t-shirts) to take a look at it.
+The admin can be accessed under [demo.bitbag.shop/admin](https://demo.bitbag.shop/admin) link and `sylius: sylius` credentials.

 ## Installation
 ```bash